neu-se/CS4530-Fall-2023/Assignments/project-grading.md

 * Technical Overview
 * Process Overview

-The allocation of the 10% credit will be announced later.
+The allocation of the 10% credit will be as follows: Overview and manual will be worth 4%, technical and process overviews will be worth 3% each.

 ### * Feature Overview and User Manual